-Between its rich monounsaturated fatty acid content to its antioxidant and vitamin polyphenol potential, olive oil offers quality fuel for your body and heart.
+Between its rich monounsaturated fatty acid content and its vitamin, antioxidant and polyphenol potential, olive oil offers premium quality nutrition for your body and heart.
 Some olive oils, however, are simply better than others.
-By following these 5 guidelines, you can make sure your olive oil is of premium quality and the healthiest it can be:
+By following these 5 guidelines, you can make sure your olive oil is of the best quality and the healthiest it can be:

-This state may be best known for its sun, surf, and vineyards, but it’s also my go-to source for the best-quality olive oil—outperforming Europe and other more traditional olive-growing regions.
+This state may be best known for its sun, surf, and vineyards, but it’s also my go-to source for the best-olive oils—outperforming Europe and other more traditional olive-growing regions.

 A few years back, several stories were published exposing the fact that many extra virgin olive oils were actually a mixture of olive oil and other less expensive oils, such as soybean and canola.
 The problem affected a whopping 69 percent of imported oils, according to the 2010 University of California–Davis study that broke the news.